 The Environmental Law Society (ELS) seeks to build a community of student members interested in environmental law.
 Some of our members want to pursue environmental law as a career, but others simply wish to learn more about the field or incorporate good environmental policy into their chosen practice area.
-Environmental legal issues touch many areas of law, including international law, health law, child law, and human and civil rights law.
+Environmental legal issues touch many areas of law, including international law, health law, child law, administrative law, human and civil rights law, and animal law.

-In its third year of existence and at the urging of founding president Isabella Masini, the ELS successfully encouraged the law school to launch an environmental law program and hire two renowned environmental law professors, Kalyani Robbins and Carmen G. Gonzalez.
-Loyola now boasts year-round classes on topics from International Environmental Law to Natural Resource Management.
+Additionally, the ELS has advocated for the inclusion of environmental law-related courses in the Loyola Law School curriculum.
+Former ELS President, Isabella Masini, successfully encouraged the law school to launch an environmental law program and hire two renowned environmental law professors, Kalyani Robbins and Carmen G. Gonzalez.
+Loyola now boasts year-round classes on topics including International Environmental Law, Land Use, and Natural Resource Management.

 We look forward to meeting you!